 Governor Phil Scott, the Department of Housing and Community Development (DHCD), the Vermont State Housing Authority (VSHA), and the Vermont Housing Finance Agency (VHFA) announced over $80 million in housing assistance to those affected by COVID-19.
 The programs utilize the federal CARES Act and ARPA funding to provide relief for those tenants unable to pay rent, landlords suffering from a loss of rent payments, and homeowners needing assistance in paying the mortgage.

-In early January 2022, the Vermont Housing Finance Agency (VHFA) will begin reviewing applications from Vermont homeowners who are behind on their mortgage payments, utility bills, and property taxes.
-Funded through the American Rescue Plan Act, the Homeowners Assistance Program (HAP) provides a one-time assistance payment of up to $30,000 to cover housing expenses for eligible Vermont homeowners.
+Homeowners Assistance Program: In early January 2022, the Vermont Housing Finance Agency opened applications for Homeowners Assistance Program (HAP).
+This program assists Vermont homeowners who are behind on their mortgage payments, utility bills, and property taxes.
+Funded through the American Rescue Plan Act, HAP provides a one-time assistance payment of up to $30,000 to cover housing expenses for eligible Vermont homeowners.
 If applicants are approved, payments will be made directly to the mortgage servicer, town, or other relevant entity.
 To learn more about HAP, visit their HAP webpage, check out their pre-screening tools, or watch this video on Vermonter’s mortgage assistance options.

 For Tenants and Landlords

-Beginning Monday, April 5, 2021, the Vermont Emergency Rental Assistance Program (VERAP), administered by the Vermont State Housing Authority (VSHA), is accepting applications from tenants and landlords.
+Vermont Emergency Rental Assistance Program (VERAP): Beginning Monday, April 5, 2021, VERAP, administered by the Vermont State Housing Authority (VSHA), started accepting applications from tenants and landlords.
 You can find the application portal under the “Programs” tab on the Vermont State Housing Authority website (www.vsha.org), or by navigating directly to erap.vsha.org.

 Renters, click on the yellow “Renters Apply Here” button to start the application process.